stewartpeace/TestApplication/TestApplication/README.txt

+﻿Requires:
+	.NetFrameWork V4.6
+	Visual Stuido 2013 or 2015

-﻿How To Run:
+How To Run:

-Open TestApplication.sln in Visual Stuido 2015
+	Open TestApplication.sln in Visual Stuido 2013 or 2015

 	Build and Run